MMichaelVdV/Brassica_segmentation/README.md

 ### Running on SGE:

-Below is a template of a qsub script to run the program on an SGE cluster such as midas.
+Below is a template of a qsub script to run the program on an SGE cluster.
 This assumes you have installed the package in a conda env called `$MYENV`.

 ```